nanxstats/tinytopics/docs/articles/get-started.md

 - Minimal: The core implementation is kept simple and readable, reflecting the package name: **tiny**topics.

-In this article, we show a canonical tinytopics workflow using a simulated dataset.
+This article shows a canonical tinytopics workflow using a simulated dataset.

 ## Import tinytopics